Join Us - Volunteer Today!

 Volunteers make the work of HYC possible!
-Volunteer are needed to help as General Floaters, Group Facilitators, Tutors, Career Resource Helpers, Recreation Activities, and Outreach Volunteers.
-If you have experience working with youth, and want to make a big impact for the youth in our community, consider volunteering for the HYC.
+Volunteer are needed to help as mentors, group facilitators, tutors, activity leaders, outreach volunteers, and special event assistance for events such as the Rainbow Prom.
+If you have experience working with youth and want to make a big impact for the youth in our community, consider volunteering for the HYC.

-The Latin@ Services Project has an office, meeting space and drop-in space located at The Center.
-The program offers support groups and social programming for LGBT Latin@ San Diegans in a safe, affirming environment.
-Bilingual volunteers are needed to help staff the Latin@ Center, offer referrals to clients, and with special events throughout the year.
+Latin@ Services offers support groups and social programming for LGBT Latin@ San Diegans in a safe, affirming environment.
+Bilingual volunteers are needed to help staff the office, offer referrals to clients, and with special events throughout the year.

 The mission of the Senior Services Program is to provide the LGBT senior community access to important resources and referrals regarding health care, social services and community activities.
-Volunteers are needed for administrative tasks, event set-up and break-down, event moderating and group leadership, instruction, and resource gathering and organizing.
+Volunteers are needed for administrative tasks, event set-up and break-down and group facilitation.

 This program is responsible for recruiting, orienting, training, placing and managing all volunteers.
 Volunteers are needed to help in the office, preparing for the volunteer orientations, doing data entry, mailing and filing.
 Volunteers are also always needed to represent The Center at community outreach and recruitment events.